SlimeVR/SlimeVR-Docs-Site/building-your-trackers.md

 ## How many trackers do you need?

-This depends on how you use your FBT in VR as follows:
+Depending on how you plan to use FBT in VR, choose one of the following options:

 * Lower-Body Set (5 IMUs) - Your waist, legs, knees and feet are positionally tracked.
 Any bending of the waist or sitting down will have issues with tracking, and the orientation of your feet will not be tracked.
 * Core Set (6 IMUs) - In addition to the previous set this adds a tracker to the chest, this allows for much more accurate tracking while you're laying down, sitting or even just bending over.
 * Enhanced Core Set (8 IMUs) - In addition to the previous set, you can now also wiggle your peets.
 If you plan on lying or sitting down a lot this adds a lot of emotiveness to your poses.

-For more information on what these point of tracking look like, please refer to this video:
+For more information on what these tracking options look like, please refer to this video:

 <div class="video-container">
 <iframe width="100%" height="auto" src="https://www.youtube.com/embed/Nl_6eQV32ys" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>